PROGRAM

 PERFORMING SHAKESPEARE

-3pm - workshop - Tony Knight/MNTG -
+3pm - workshop - Tony Knight/MNTG - register

 Actors’ Studio teacher Tony Knight (former head of acting at NIDA) will work with members of the Mid North Theatre Group in an open workshop on Shakespeare monologues.
 Everyone is welcome to come and watch one of Australia’s top acting teachers work with local actors.
 If you’d like to participate as an actor, please register. and choose a monologue or poem.